yamcs/yamcs-sle/docs/provider-configuration.rst

 port (integer)
     the port number to connect to.

 serviceInstance (string)
     used (after transformation to binary form) as ``service-instance-identifier`` parameter in the SLE BIND call to identify the service requested to the provider.
 It is a series of ``sia=value`` separated by dots where sia is a service identifier attribute.

-    Please ask your SLE provider for the value of this parameter.
+    Ask your SLE provider for the value of this parameter.

-tlmMaxLength (integer)
+tmlMaxLength (integer)
     the maximum length in bytes of the Transport Mapping Layer (TML) messages.
 These are the messages defined in the ISP1 standard for transporting SLE data.
 If a message larger than this length is received, the connection is closed.
 On the ESA SLE provider this is configured by the transfer-buffer-size parameter which sets the number of frames that can be transferred in one message.
-The tlmMaxLength should be set to accomodate that number of frames taking into account the frame size and some 70 bytes overhead per frame.
+The tmlMaxLength should be set to accomodate that number of frames taking into account the frame size and some 70 bytes overhead per frame.